 The Journal is a publication of the Brechner Center for Freedom of Information at the University of Florida.
 The Brechner Center is an incubator for initiatives that give the public timely and affordable access to the information necessary for informed, participatory citizenship.
 The Center is a source of research, expertise and advocacy about the law of gathering and disseminating news across all platforms and technologies.

-The Journal publishes quarterly online, and author submissions will be accepted on a rolling year-round basis.
+The Journal publishes four times annually, and author submissions will be accepted on a rolling year-round basis.

 Proposals may encompass any research methodological approach (legal, survey, experimental, content analysis, etc.), and should provide insights of practical value for those who work day-to-day in access to government information.
 Topics may include issues regarding access to public records and meetings, court transparency, access to public employees and elected officials, open data and technology, and other related matters.
 The Journal gives priority to articles with relevance to the state-and-local levels of government.